11 Things Your Orthodontist Won’t Tell You

 We know when you haven’t been wearing your Invisalign

 Despite how persistent you are when you tell your orthodontist you’ve been actively wearing your Invisalign, they’ll know the truth right away.
-“We know if you haven’t been wearing your Invisalign because of a cool feature on the aligners,” says Matthew LoPresti, DDS, a cosmetic dentist in Stamford, CT.
+“We know if you haven’t been wearing your Invisalign because of a cool feature on the aligners,” says Matthew LoPresti, DDS, a cosmetic dentist in Stamford, Connecticut.
 “There are little blue marks towards the back of your aligners that should wear away as you wear the Invisalign.
 If the blue mark looks untouched, we know you haven’t been wearing the aligners.”
-(Here are 11 things your dentist needs you to start doing differently.)
+Read about the 11 things your dentist needs you to start doing differently.

 Your treatment might take longer than what we initially tell you

 Your orthodontist might tell you your treatment will only take a year and a half to two years, but that’s a rough estimate.
 A lot of treatments take much longer than expected.
-“Even though a computer simulation from Invisalgn that’s used to create a treatment plan is pretty accurate, our bodies are not computers,” says Jennifer Jablow, DDS, a cosmetic dentist in New York, NY.
+“Even though a computer simulation from Invisalign that’s used to create a treatment plan is pretty accurate, our bodies are not computers,” says Jennifer Jablow, DDS, a cosmetic dentist in New York City.
 “You have to understand that the timeline may need to be tweaked along the way.”